StrangeBeeCorp/docs/docs/thehive/administration/authentication/ssl.md

 ## Docker environment

-1. Mount the Java keyStore (JKS) inside the container:
+1. Mount the Java KeyStore (JKS) inside the container:

-    Make sure your keystore is accessible from within the Docker container by mounting it as a volume:
+    Make sure your KeyStore is accessible from within the Docker container by mounting it as a volume:

     ``` bash
     docker run -d \